Clotilde: Legacy

-She founded the monastery of St. Mary of les Audelya in Touraine and a monastery in Chelles, and built churches, reportedly at Rouen, Lyon, and Les Andelys; The monastery in Chelles was built for nuns, in honour of Saint George; Saint Bathilde of Chelles, the wife of Clovis II, restored it 100 years later.
-The monastery was wealthy until modern times and was, for many years, "a great place of resort and education for English princesses", who were the descendants of Clovis and Clotilde.
-In 511, Clotilde founded a convent for young noble girls in Les Andelys, where the collegiate church now stands.
-According to a story related on the Les Andelys tourist office website, a miracle occurred there during the convent's construction.
-One day, the workers complained about the heat and their thirst; in response, Clotilde prayed and water from a nearby fountain "had the power and the taste of wine for the workers".
-The space in front of the fountain was larger than it currently is, so there was enough room for pilgrims who came for healing, which reinforced people's belief in its power.
+Clotilde founded a convent for young noble girls in Les Andelys, where the Collegiate Church of Notre-Dame des Andelys [fr] now stands.
+According to a story related on the Les Andelys tourist office website, a miracle occurred during the convent's construction.
+One day, the workers complained about the heat and their thirst; in response, Clotilde prayed, and water from a nearby fountain "had the power and the taste of wine for the workers."
+The space in front of the fountain was larger than it currently is, providing enough room for pilgrims who came for healing, which reinforced people's belief in its power.
 The spring has become known for healing skin diseases.

+At a royal Merovingian villa in Chelles, Seine-et-Marne, she had a small chapel dedicated to Saint George c.
+511; a century and a half later, Saint Balthild would build Chelles Abbey on the chapel's ruins.
+The monastery was wealthy until modern times and was for many years "a great place of resort and education for English princesses" who descended from Clovis and Clotilde.

+Clotilde also built churches reportedly at Rouen and Lyon.

-Clotilde has been depicted in art over several centuries presiding over the baptism of Clovis or as a suppliant at St. Martin's shrine.
-The church dedicated to her in Andelys contains a "fine 16th-century stained-glass window devoted to her life".
-There is a painting of Clotilde in the Bedford Missal, probably by Jan Van Eyck, which Dunbar describes as "a beautiful and brilliant representation of the granting of the lilies to Clovis".
-Her relics survived the French Revolution and as of 1997, are stored at the Church of Saint Louis of France in Paris.
+Clotilde has been depicted in art over the centuries presiding over the baptism of Clovis or as a supplicant at St. Martin's shrine.
+The church dedicated to her in Andelys contains a "fine 16th-century stained-glass window devoted to her life."
+The Bedford Hours missal contains a painting of Clotilde, probably by Jan Van Eyck, which Dunbar describes as "a beautiful and brilliant representation of the granting of the lilies to Clovis."
+Clotilde's relics survived the French Revolution and since 1997 have been stored at the Church of Saint Louis of France in Paris.
 In 1857, a "grand new church" was founded in her honour in Paris.

-Clotilde's feast day is June 3.
+In Art

+Clotilde invoking Saint Martin, Les Grandes Chroniques de France (15th c.)